TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

 -----------------

-Since your command is inherited from :php:`Symfony\Component\Console\Command\Command`, it is possible to define arguments (ordered) and options (unordered) using the Symfony command API.
-This is explained in depth on the following Symfony Documentation page:
+Since your command is inherited from :php:`Symfony\Component\Console\Command\Command`, it is possible to define arguments (ordered) and options (unordered) using the `Symfony`:pn: command API.
+This is explained in depth on the following `Symfony`:pn: documentation page:

 .. seealso::